-The Open Pit Mineral Resource is constrained using an optimized pit that has been generated using Lerchs -Grossman pit by NI 43-101.
+2The Open Pit Mineral Resource is constrained using an optimized pit that has been generated using Lerchs -Grossman pit optimisation algorithm with parameters outlined in Table 14.26.
+The resulting pit produces a strip ratio of 0.71 to 1.

-$optimisation\ algorithm\ with\ parameters\ outlined\ in\ Table\ 14.26.\ The\ resulting\ pit\ produces\ a\ strip\ ratio\ of\ 0.71\ to\ 1.$

-The Warintza Central Mineral Resource statement has been prepared by Trevor Rabb, PGeo who is a qualified person as defined
+3The Warintza Central Mineral Resource statement has been prepared by Trevor Rabb, PGeo who is a qualified person as defined by NI 43-101.

-Mineral Resources are not Mineral Reserves and do not have demonstrated economic viability.
+4Mineral Resources are not Mineral Reserves and do not have demonstrated economic viability.